 By careful study of the weapons Action Man carries it is possible to estimate the period at which they were available and to which sets they are most applicable to.
 Many tiny 'tells' are visible that can place a weapon at a specific date, or with a specific set.
 Generally 1st issue weapons (1966) had elastic straps on rifles held by copper coloured rings.
+These rings included silver typically on the non-GI Joe style weapons.
 Around 1975 elastic was replaced by plastic straps (without metal fixing-rings), which necessitated having new moulds with a 'pip' on the body of the weapon allowing connection of the plastic strap slots.
 The SLR rifle is one such piece of equipment that underwent at least 4 key changes to its appearance.
 Knife, dagger and bayonet ends were also revised - being rounded off towards in the mid 1970s.
 Most weapons were available either on pocket money priced 'Equipment Cards' or as part of a larger uniform set.
+From as early as 1975 some weapons were issued unpainted, presumably because of cost cutting exercises (such as the Dragon Island pistol, dagger, and Commando's M60)

 Action Man Browning Machine Gun